Most Popular Types Of Bearded Dragon Morphs

 14. Paradox Morph

-Paradox Morph Bearded Dragon
+Paradox Morph bearded dragon

 Paradox morph is an anomaly that occurs in some Bearded Dragons and is least understood among dragon breeders.
 The Paradox gene is caused by multiple genetic mutations thus it’s very hard to create this morph.
 The usual explanation you will get from the breeders is that something happened in the egg incubation process to cause this unusual coloration.
 These wonderful little beardies are born solid-colored, and over time they begin to form eye-catching patterns across their bodies that are unique to each one.